 Clothes and textiles

 In the UK, we buy more clothes than any other country in Europe.
-The trend of ‘fast fashion’ has resulted in more than half of items bought being thrown away in less than a year.
-Around £140 million worth of clothes goes in our general waste bins in the UK every year - that’s around 350,000 tonnes.
+More than half of items bought are thrown away in less than a year.
+Every year, around £140 million worth of clothes ends up in our general waste bins - around 350,000 tonnes.
+Disposing of these costs the UK around £82 million each year.

-Disposing of these clothes and textiles costs the UK around £82 million each year.
-Globally, less than one per cent of the material used to produce clothing is recycled back into new clothing.
+Globally, less than one per cent of materials used to make clothing are recycled into new clothes.
 Around 12 per cent is recycled into other products, such as insulation or mattress stuffing.

-If you do need to buy something, try and get it second-hand rather than new.
+Consider buying second-hand rather than new.
 There are many charity shops in Dacorum, as well as some great pre-loved and vintage shops.
 You can also try Facebook groups and apps such as Depop and Vinted.

 Sustainable clothes swaps